YINI-lang/YINI-spec/Docs/YINI-About.md

-# YINI Specification v1.0.0 Beta 2
+# YINI Specification v1.0.0 Beta 2 + Updates

 YINI is a configuration and settings file format (similar but not identical to INI-files) for computer software that consists of plain text with a very simple structure and notation, consisting of Key–Value pairs and Key-List pairs, grouped into sections.